SwiftGGTeam/the-swift-programming-language-in-chinese/swift-6-beta.docc/GuidedTour/GuidedTour.md

 default:
     print("Everything tastes good in soup.")
 }
-// Prints "Is it a spicy red pepper?"
+// 输出 "Is it a spicy red pepper?"
 ```

 <!--